isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  ``thread-pool-size``: 6 when using ``postgresql``.

-Another very important parameter is ``packet-queue-size`` and in our tests we used it as multiplier of ``thread-pool-size``.
-So actual setting strongly depends on ``thread-pool-size``.
+Another very important parameter is ``packet-queue-size``; in our tests we used it as a multiplier of ``thread-pool-size``.
+The actual setting strongly depends on ``thread-pool-size``.

-Our tests reported best results when:
+We saw the best results in our tests with the following settings:

 -  ``packet-queue-size``: 150 * ``thread-pool-size`` when using ``memfile`` for
-   storing leases.
-In our case it's 150 * 4 = 600.
+   storing leases; in our case it was 150 * 4 = 600.
 This means that at any given time, up to 600 packets could be queued.

 -  ``packet-queue-size``: 200 * ``thread-pool-size`` when using ``mysql`` for
-   storing leases.
-In our case it's 200 * 12 = 2400.
-This means that up to
-   2400 packets could be queued.
+   storing leases; in our case it was 200 * 12 = 2400.
+This means that up to 2400 packets could be queued.

 -  ``packet-queue-size``: 11 * ``thread-pool-size`` when using ``postgresql`` for
-   storing leases.
-In our case it's 11 * 6 = 66.
+   storing leases; in our case it was 11 * 6 = 66.

 Lease Caching
 -------------

-Clients that attempt renewal frequently can cause the server to update and write to the database frequently resulting in a performance impact on the server.
-The cache parameters instruct the DHCP server to avoid updating leases too frequently thus avoiding this behavior.
-Instead the server assigns the same lease (i.e. reuses it) with no modifications except for CLTT (Client Last Transmission Time) which does not require disk operations.
+Clients that attempt multiple renewals in a short period can cause the server to update and write to the database frequently, resulting in a performance impact on the server.
+The cache parameters instruct the DHCP server to avoid updating leases too frequently, thus avoiding this behavior.
+Instead, the server assigns the same lease (i.e. reuses it) with no modifications except for CLTT (Client Last Transmission Time), which does not require disk operations.

-The two parameters are the ``cache-threshold`` double and the ``cache-max-age`` integer and have no default, i.e. the lease caching feature must be explicitly enabled.
-These parameters can be configured at the global, shared network and subnet levels.
-The subnet level has the precedence on the shared network level, the global level is used as last resort.
+The two parameters are the ``cache-threshold`` double and the ``cache-max-age`` integer; they have no default setting, i.e. the lease caching feature must be explicitly enabled.
+These parameters can be configured at the global, shared-network and subnet levels.
+The subnet level has the precedence over the shared-network level, while the global level is used as a last resort.
 For example:

 ::